core-coin/go-core/README.md

 You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS, or IPC to a `gocore` node configured with the above flags and you'll need to speak JSON-RPC on all transports.
 You can reuse the same connection for multiple requests!

-**Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
+**Note: Please understand the security implications of opening up an HTTP/WS-based transport before doing so!
 Hackers on the internet are actively trying to subvert CORE nodes with exposed APIs!
 Further, all browser tabs can access locally running web servers, so malicious web pages could try to subvert locally available APIs!**

 ### Operating a private network